Where To Visit: Heddon Valley

-One of the walks in this area offers you the chance to see a rare butterfly called the High Brown fritillary butterfly.
-Remember to take your camera with you as you will want to capture the site if you are lucky enough to spot it.
+One walk offers you the chance to see a rare butterfly called the High Brown fritillary butterfly.
+Remember to take your camera, as you will want to capture it if you are lucky enough to spot it.

 Above: One example of the beautiful butterflies which live in the area.

 There is nothing more satisfying and tasty than having local products when you are away in a different area.
-When you come here, there is certainly plenty to try and this ranges from locally made ice cream to preserved jams and curds.
+There is certainly plenty to try!
+Ranging from locally made ice cream to preserved jams and curds.

 This site and area does have a lot past importance associated with it.
-The area was once famous for lime kiln and today remains of that are still present in a process which has not be used for over a century.
+The area was once famous for its lime kiln.

-Located eastwards of Heddon’s Mouth, what was an Old Roman Fortlet still remains and this can be viewed also.
+Located eastwards of Heddon’s Mouth was an Old Roman Fortlet.

-You may find evidence of the local railway which ran through the area but this has been halted for some time.
+You may also find evidence of the local railway which ran through the area.

 Above: A typical landscape in this area.